 These are contractors with state-of-the-art equipment to hand any size and type of tree.

-They will cut your tree up in pieces and get it mulched by a woodchipping service near you that can be left to decompose on your compound or use as fuel.
+They will cut your tree up in pieces and get it mulched by a woodchipping service near you that can be left to decompose on your compound or used as fuel.
 You can also spread these chips on your garden as mulch before they decompose to form organic manure.

 What’s the average price of tree removal?

 The range is usually anywhere from $225 to upwards of $1,500 depending on the size and position of the tree.

 There are several factors that determine the average price of tree removal.
 First, the size of the tree is the most significant determining factor.
 Trees larger in diameter and height are expensive to remove.
 A tree’s location is another factor.

 Resource: Tree removal cost guide

 If the tree is located next to a building, electric line, or fence, then it will cost you more to remove.
 In addition, the type of trees also affects removal charges.
-For instance, oak trees are more expensive than pine tree removal cost.
+For instance, oak trees are more expensive than pine tree removal costs.
 So the average price of tree removal greatly depends on these factors.